GNOME/librsvg/tests/README.md

 We use these tests to ensure there are no regressions after fixing a bug where a particular SVG loads fine, but it crashes the renderer.
 The test files are in the `fixtures/render-crash` directory.

-## Dimensions tests for `dimensions.c`

-Here we test that librsvg computes the correct dimensions for objects in an SVG file.
-The test files are in the `fixtures/dimensions` directory.
-The expected dimensions are declared in the test fixtures in `dimensions.c`.

 ## Error tests for `errors.c`